 Annual Audit Work Plans

 The County Board approves the County Auditor’s Annual Audit Work Plan (Work Plan).
 The Work Plan is based on a risk assessment performed by the County Auditor, and refined in consultation with the Audit Committee.
-Information gathered in the risk assessment process included County data, such as budget documents, County Board work sessions.
+Information gathered in the risk assessment process included County data, such as budget documents, and County Board work sessions.
 The County Auditor also holds discussions with County Board members, management, and Audit Committee members.
 The Work Plan is designed to be flexible to respond to changing needs as they arise.
 The Work Plan may be altered during the year, in consultation with the County Board, Audit Committee, and County management.
 The Work Plans also include an Audit Horizon, which lists audits that could be performed in future years.
-Finally, Work Plans include non-audit activities, such as training, risk assessment activities, and contractor oversight.
+Finally, Work Plans include non-audit activities, such as Quick Response reports, training, risk assessment activities, and contractor oversight.